SoundaryaNattuva/SoundaryaNattuva/README.md

 <h1 align="center">Hi 👋🏾, I'm Soundarya!
 You can catch people also call me Arya.</h1><br>
-<h3 align="center">I am a Software Engineer with a unique background in Clinical Research and Trials, who excels in blending innovative solutions, analytical thinking, and a user-centric approach to navigate the dynamic technology landscape.
-My adaptability and eagerness to learn fuel my drive to bring products from conception to completion, continuously evolving them to meet user needs and technological advancements.</h3>
+<p align="center">I am a Software Engineer with a unique background in Clinical Research and Trials, who excels in blending innovative solutions, analytical thinking, and a user-centric approach to navigate the dynamic technology landscape.
+My adaptability and eagerness to learn fuel my drive to bring products from conception to completion, continuously evolving them to meet user needs and technological advancements.</p>

 <h3 align="center"> When I am not coding, you can catch me making a delicious meal and enjoying a genre of Apocolypes and dystopians.</h3>